 Durability: The beech has sufficient hardness and good vorticity but that does not mean that it is good durable.
 Its wood can easily get insects and rot.

-Steam Beech Wood properties
+Steam Beech Wood Properties

-It has a straight grain with fine, Therefore is also an improvement in its workability.
+It has a straight grain with fine, therefore is also an improvement in its workability.
 We can say that after the steaming process beech wood can be used for flooring and plywood.

-Types of Beech Trees
+Types of Beech Wood

 - American Beech (Fagus grandifolia)